 - Do not confuse baking soda with baking powder.
 They are not the same thing.

 - Do not take more than 6 glasses in 24 hours, or 3 glasses if you are aged over 60 years.

 - Do not give to children under the age of 5.
 Generally, drinking bicarb should not be necessary for children unless specifically recommended by your healthcare practitioner.

 - Do not continue for more than 2 weeks.

-- Baking soda can reduce the level of vitamins and minerals in your body (especially B vitamins, folic acid and chromium).
+- Baking soda can reduce the level of vitamins and minerals in your body (especially B vitamins, folate and chromium).